chasemccoy/www/posts/weblogs-as-a-form/index.md

 This is an incredible example of the medium shaping the message, where the UI design of RSS readers heavily influenced the form of content being published.
 When optimizing for the web, those early bloggers and the social networks of today both arrived at the same conclusion—titles are unnecessary and add an undue burden to publishing content.

-Wen referring to the early bloggers at suck.com, Jason said something that I think describes this entire revolution pretty well.
+When referring to the early bloggers at suck.com, Jason said something that I think describes this entire revolution pretty well.

 > [...]there was in information to be gotten from not only what they linked to, but how they linked to it, which word they decided to make the hyperlink.
 >